WandererOU/aframe-keyboard/README.md

     * Added `fontSize` option to set how big keys should look
     * Added `verticalAlign` option to set the `baseline` property of texts
     * Added `font` option where you can choose from one of the [stock fonts](https://aframe.io/docs/0.9.0/components/text.html#stock-fonts) to be used in the keyboard
+    * Added `highlightColor` option to change the color of keys when highlighted
     * Added basic coordinate-based layout to keyboard (looking for a fancier method that allows for customized layouts with differing button sizes and colors)

 ## License